spinnaker/spinnaker.github.io/reference/providers/kubernetes.md

-This operates the same as __Deploy__; however, the properties the server group is deployed with are the result of merging those of the server group being cloned, and those specified in the operation, prefering those specified in the operation.
+This operates the same as __Deploy__; however, the properties the server group is deployed with are the result of merging those of the server group being cloned, and those specified in the operation, preferring those specified in the operation.

 ### Destroy

-This will delete whichever controler you are operating on.
-If you are deleting the must current Replica Set under a Deployment, Spinnaker will attempt to delete the Deployment as well.
+This will delete whichever controller you are operating on.
+If you are deleting the most current Replica Set under a Deployment, Spinnaker will attempt to delete the Deployment as well.

 ### Resize